jorisvink/syncretism/README.md

 5) The server sends the missing or updated files to the client.

+6) The server tells the client what files can be removed.

-6) Both parties are now happy.
+7) Both parties are now happy.